timewave-computer/timewave-computer.github.io/_posts/2024-05-01-liquid-restaking.md

 *Come talk to us*

 Timewave team has experience designing and implementing the primary Cosmos liquid staking primitives and restaking system.
-Our technology facilitated the first ever trustless cross-chain agreements, and we’ve built tooling to streamline future agreements.
+Our technology facilitated the first ever trustless cross-chain agreements, and we have built tooling to streamline future agreements.
 Our products solve core pain points of deployed restaking systems.
 We have worked on every layer of the Cosmos stack and enjoy discussing where Cosmos may give a window into the future of other ecosystems.
 We would be happy to share our experience with you.

 <br>Our DMs are open: [@timewavelabs](https://twitter.com/TimewaveLabs)